 The Implications of the Poll

-The question arises — how can an entire bubble be based upon AI, if such a small percentage of companies have the ability to be successful with these projects?
+The question arises — how can an entire bubble be based upon AI, if such a small percentage of companies can be successful with these projects?

 What Happened to Data Lakes?

 For the better part of a decade, companies were told to through large amounts of unstructured data into data lakes.
-The idea was that data was now accumulating to so quickly, that there was no time to organize it.
-NoSQL is hot, it’s happening it’s now.
-The point was to accumulate almost as much as you could.
+The idea was that data was now accumulating so quickly that there was no time to organize it.
+NoSQL is hot, and it’s happening.
+It’s now.
+The point was to gather almost as much as you could.
 The data scientists would come by later and sort out everything after it was collected.
 Unstructured or semi-structured data was seen almost as a virtue

 However, now it is taking years to assemble this data, and now that it comes time to use this data, it takes lengthy projects to make is usable.
 Was the projection about the benefits of just collecting data and worrying about organizing it later actually justified, or was this waste?